Edited by: Michael Y. Park

 LAX Police Lost and Found: 424-646-5678

-- You can pick-up a metered taxi from the transportation area outside each terminal.
-A flat fee from the airport to downtown Los Angeles is $50.50 which includes a $4 airport surcharge.
+A flat fee from the airport to Downtown Los Angeles by taxicab is $50.50, which includes a $4 airport surcharge.

 Arriving From I-405 Northbound

-Take exit 45A onto I-105 W towards El Segundo and then exit 1C onto Sepulveda Boulevard.
-Use the right 2 lanes to take the Century Boulevard exit onto World Way where you can access airport parking or curbside drop-off.
+Take exit 45A onto I-105 W toward El Segundo and then take exit 1C onto Sepulveda Boulevard.
+Use the right 2 lanes to take the Century Boulevard exit onto World Way, where you can access airport parking or curbside drop-off.

 Arriving From I-405 Southbound

-There are around 10,000 parking spaces at LAX available for passengers.
-You can choose from short-term parking lots located along World Way or Economy Lot E, which is more affordable for long-term parking.
+There are over 11,000 parking spaces at LAX for passengers.
+You can choose from short-term parking lots along World Way.
+The economy lot is more affordable for long-term parking.

-These shuttles depart every 15 minutes, and the ride to the terminal takes approx 15 to 30 minutes, depending on traffic and where you got on the shuttle.
-Parking in this lot is $12 per day.
+The economy parking lot is at 6100 W. 94th St. You can ride the free shuttle bus to it from outside each terminal at the pink “LAX”-signposted areas.
+These shuttles depart every 15 minutes, and the ride to the terminal takes 15 to 30 minutes, depending on traffic and where you got on the shuttle.
+Parking rates for this lot are:

-If you’re looking for the cheapest parking available, then off-site lots and hotels will offer you the best rates.
-Most of the off-site lots are located 1 to 3 miles away from the airport and operate free airport shuttle buses to and from the terminals.
+If you’re looking for the cheapest parking, then off-site LAX parking lots and hotels usually offer the best rates.
+Most of the off-site lots are 1 to 3 miles away from the airport and operate free airport shuttle buses to and from the terminals.

-Daily parking starts at $7.
-There are many third-party websites you can use to compare prices and book, but airportparkingreservations.com has a clear layout, is easy to use, and has excellent customer reviews on Trustpilot.
+Daily parking starts at $10.
+There are many third-party websites you can use to compare prices and book, but airportparkingreservations.com has a clear layout, is easy to use, and has good customer reviews on Trustpilot.